How to Make a Lactation Smoothie More Recipes to Increase Milk Supply

 1/3 cup brewer’s yeast

-Brewer’s yeast is a good source of B vitamins, including thiamine, riboflavin, niacin and folic acid.
+Brewer’s yeast is a good source of B vitamins, including thiamine, riboflavin, niacin, and folic acid.
 It is also high in protein and low in fat.

-1 teaspoon ground cinnamon
+One teaspoon of ground cinnamon

 2 cups brewed iced green tea (cooled)

-1 ripe mango (peeled and chopped)
+One ripe mango (peeled and chopped)

-1 large ripe banana (peeled and chopped)
+One large ripe banana (peeled and chopped)

-Another reason bananas are so useful when increasing breast milk supply is their high fiber content – they’re especially rich in pectin and resistant starch (both types of soluble fiber).
+Another reason bananas are so helpful when increasing breast milk supply is their high fiber content – they’re especially rich in pectin and resistant starch (both types of soluble fiber).
 Soluble fibers help reduce feelings of fullness, which can help prevent weight gain while breastfeeding

-2 cups old fashion oatmeal (uncooked)
+2 cups old-fashioned oatmeal (uncooked)

 We hope that you enjoyed this post on lactation smoothies.
 As a breastfeeding mom, you will likely have plenty of time to explore the wonderful world of smoothies.
-It’s important to remember that all babies are different, so don’t be afraid to experiment with new recipes and flavors.